laharianegama/portfolio/README.md

 ## WORK EXPERIENCE
 ### CAPGEMINI | Senior Software Engineer | INDIA (_October 2022 - August 2023_)
 <p style='text-align: justify;'> - Collaborated with development team to resolve 50+ tickets on management platform to modify and
-  maintain client websites and improving customer satisfaction by 20%.</p>
+  maintain client websites and improving customer satisfaction by 20%. <br>
-<p style='text-align: justify;'> - Optimized functions for user-friendly interfaces and seamless functionality to enhance the overall user
-  experience, resource management and contributed to a 25% reduction in application load times.</p>
+ - Optimized functions for user-friendly interfaces and seamless functionality to enhance the overall user experience, resource management and contributed to a 25% reduction in application load times.</p>

 ### CAPGEMINI | SeniorAnalyst Intern | INDIA (_March 2022 - May2022_)
 <p style='text-align: justify;'> - Participated in design discussions and propose solutions that effectively balanced user requirements with
-technical considerations, resulting in enhanced product functionality.</p>
+technical considerations, resulting in enhanced product functionality.<br>
-<p style='text-align: justify;'> - Worked on Java full-stack applications to deliver robust solutions leveraging cutting-edge frameworks that
-streamlined processes and improved user experiences.</p>
+- Worked on Java full-stack applications to deliver robust solutions leveraging cutting-edge frameworks that streamlined processes and improved user experiences.</p>

 ### ACM VNRVJIET Technical Team Member | INDIA (_2018 - 2022_)